VolkanSah/WordPress-Security-Scanner-advanced-use/README.md

 ## About WpScan

 WPScan is a free and open source WordPress security scanner that can be used to identify potential vulnerabilities and security issues in WordPress installations.
-Here's a brief overview of how to use WPScan and some advanced examples:
+Here's a brief overview of how to use WPScan and some advanced examples.
+WPScan orginal repositories https://github.com/wpscanteam/wpscan

 ## Install WPScan
 WPScan can be installed on Linux and macOS systems using the command line.
 You can download the latest version of WPScan from the official GitHub repository: